Region & Language Selector

 A two-component battery cover, which offers perfect protection for the internal battery.
 The softer (outer) layer reduces noises, seals the downtube perfectly and absorbs hits from trail debris easily, while the harder (inner) layer ensures that the battery does not get damaged and gives it the structural shape.
 All critical parts like the rubber strap and o-rings for perfect fitting can be replaced.

-First introduced in our 2015 NINETY-SIX, the new version of the 'Internal Block' is incorporated directly in the frame and prevents the fork crown from hitting the frame in case of a crash or an extreme steering angle.
-As an extra protection, there are additional rubber bumpers on the frame to avoid any frame damage from the fork crown.
+First introduced in our 2015 Ninety-Six, the latest version of the 'Internal Block' is incorporated directly in the frame and prevents the fork crown from hitting the frame in case of a crash or an extreme steering angle.
+As an extra layer of protection, there are added rubber bumpers on the frame to avoid any frame damage from the fork crown.

 The slider dropout offers plenty of horizontal adjustment for smooth and easy chain tensioning of hub gear systems, without the need of an added chain tensioner.
 Its voluminous design offers optimum frame stiffness.

 Twist lock mechanism that is located at the top end of the 'Energy Guard' battery cover, for easy locking and unlocking of the protective internal battery cover.

 Unique cradle like shaping of the downtube to accommodate the battery, without adding any cut-outs and through that losing the all-important frame stiffness of our low step through frames.
 Paired with an aluminium battery cover, the frames give the impression of an integrated battery, without sacrificing stability and battery accessibility.